ambrop72/aprinter/README.md

   * Line motion with acceleration control and cartesian speed limit (F parameter).
     Speed limit in case of E-only motion is not implemented.
     The speed is automatically limited to not overload the MCU with interrupts.
   * Look-ahead to preserve some speed on corners.
-By default, planning takes the last 3 moves into account (the most recent one plus two older moves).
+By default, planning takes the previous 3 moves into account.
     This can be increased in the configuration, but this also increases the chance of buffer underruns , which cause the print to temporarily pause while the buffer refills.
     Look-ahead is very memory-hungry in its current state.
   * Heater control using PID or on-off control.
 The thermistor tables need to be generated with a Python script.